 Most employees know about workers’ compensation.
 It is a special insurance for workers injured on the job.
 Workers’ compensation helps by paying medical costs for work-related injuries, and also replaces some of the worker’s lost pay.

 But what happens when somebody other than an employer causes the worker’s injuries?
 Perhaps the injuries were caused by another contractor or by defective products or equipment.
 In that case, the injured worker can pursue damages from the responsible party.

 Of course, those responsible are not going to voluntarily admit their role in the injury.
 Just the opposite.
 They don’t want to admit responsibility at all.
 Especially since medical costs for a severe brain or spinal cord injury can be more than $3 million dollars over the injured worker’s lifetime.
 This amount doesn’t even include pain and suffering or the special damages faced by the spouse, children, and family of the injured worker.

 This is why an injured worker needs a lawyer.
 A lawyer studies the facts, identifies the responsible parties and develops solid legal strategies to help the injured worker get results.

-We represent injured construction workers in Indianapolis, Fort Wayne, and throughout Indiana.
+We represent injured construction workers in Huntington, Fort Wayne, and throughout Indiana.